 Recognising that students of Sky School will be required to be entrepreneurial, creative, and even to help rebuild their communities and countries in the future, all Sky School programmes equip students with the skills and mindset to become changemakers and there is a specific programmatic focus on social entrepreneurship.

-For the pilot, the Sky School team will run three courses which will take place from October 2017 - May 2018.
-The courses will be open to refugee learners around the world, and there will be Sky School Hub in Amman, Jordan and Kakuma Camp, Kenya where students can come together to learn, gain access to technology and will be assisted by an on-site facilitator.
+During our pilot stage, we will prototype a six week course on social entrepreneurship from November to December 2017..
+The courses will be open to refugee learners around the world, and there will be Sky School Hubs in Amman, Jordan, Athens, Greece and Kakuma Camp, Kenya where students can come together to learn, gain access to technology and will be assisted by an on-site facilitator.
 The course is developed in partnership with UWCSEA, a well-known international school in Singapore.
 The course will inform the development of the full Sky School diploma, which will be rolled out from autumn 2018.
-All students who take part in the pilot courses will be able to continue studying for the full diploma programme.
+All students who take part in the prototype course will be able to continue studying for the full diploma programme.
 Applications are now open for the course - you can find out more information here.